 Symptoms: The eggs can be found on the under-surfaces of the leaves.
 They attack foliage and as they grow move up the plant.
 Sometimes attacking flowers and fruit parts - they grow to about 35mm long.

-Reference: Department of Agriculture & Food, Western Australia, NSW Department of Primary Industries and of course our FST team.
+References: Department of Agriculture & Food, Western Australia, Nature Garden, NSW Department of Primary Industries and the FST team.

 Welcome to Fruit Salad Trees!